-I will be providing regular updates to you on the Government's response to the coronavirus (COVID-19) outbreak in the light of announcements made yesterday evening by the Prime Minister and Health Secretary.
+I will be providing regular updates to you on the Government's response to coronavirus (COVID-19).

-As the Prime Minister stated, we are now involved in a national fightback against the coronavirus, which means we need to restrict certain aspects of our everyday life to prevent the risk of exposure.
+We are involved in a national fightback against the coronavirus, which means we need to restrict certain aspects of our everyday life to prevent the risk of exposure.

-As you will appreciate the current situation is changing daily and I will be posting updates on this page as they are announced.
+I will post updates on this page as they are announced.
 If you have specific queries please do not hesitate to contact my parliamentary office on 0161 672 6855/ 0207 219 8091 or at email@example.com.

 Coronavirus (COVID-19) is a disease that appeared late-2019.
-Common signs of infection include fever, dry cough, shortness of breath and breathing difficulties.
+Common signs of infection include fever, dry cough, a taste in sense of smell or taste, shortness of breath and breathing difficulties.
 In more severe cases, infection can cause pneumonia or severe acute respiratory syndrome.
 Those who are older or have underlying health issues are more at risk.

 Importance of hygiene